wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==
+= 2.3 =
+* Cleaned up the code a bit.
+* Added the ability to set a custom upload directory in Aviary Options.
 = 2.2.1 =
 * Fixed problem with the plugin that is affected by servers without having the $_SERVER variable setup correctly.
 = 2.2 =